Phil Fontaine: Political career

-In 2005, Fontaine successfully negotiated the Indian Residential Schools Settlement Agreement, which will mean a financial contribution of more than $5 billion to survivors and programs for them.
-The IRSSA, which includes a Truth and Reconciliation Commission, was ratified by the federal Conservative government in May, 2006.
+In 2005, Fontaine successfully negotiated the Indian Residential Schools Settlement Agreement, leading to a financial contribution of more than $5 billion to survivors and programs for them.
+The IRSSA, which includes a Truth and Reconciliation Commission, was ratified by the federal Conservative government in May 2006.
+In the same year, Fontaine was recognized as number one of the Top 50 list of Capital People of 2005 selected by Ottawa Life Magazine.

-In June, 2007, Fontaine, Prime Minister Harper, and Indian Affairs Minister Jim Prentice announced a process to establish an independent tribunal to adjudicate Specific Land Claims.
+In June 2007, Fontaine, Prime Minister Harper, and Indian Affairs Minister Jim Prentice announced a process to establish an independent tribunal to adjudicate Specific Land Claims.

-Fontaine has two children, Mike and Maya (May-a), and five grandchildren.
-His nephew Jerry Fontaine served as chief of the Sagkeeng Nation from 1989 to 1998, and was a prominent Aboriginal leader in Manitoba.
-Another nephew is Tim Fontaine, a former journalist and now comedy writer who created the satirical Walking Eagle News in 2017.
-It was noted by a guest on the CBC radio program DNTO on laughter (re-aired June 9, 2015) that Fontaine is a vegetarian.

-In 2005, he was recognized as number one of the Top 50 list of Capital People of 2005 selected by Ottawa Life Magazine.

 In 2009, he had a meeting with Pope Benedict XVI in order to obtain an apology for abuses that occurred in First Nations schools during the 20th century.

 Since September 1, 2009, Fontaine acts as "Special Advisor" to the Royal Bank of Canada.
 His mandate is to "provide advice and counsel to RBC's Canadian businesses to help the company deepen its relationships with Aboriginal governments, communities, and businesses in Canada".

 On March 29, 2010, Fontaine joined Norton Rose OR LLP (formerly Ogilvy Renault) as Senior Advisor and advises Canadian and international clients with First Nations matters, including Aboriginal law, energy, environmental and mining and resources.

 He was made an officer of the Order of Canada on December 30, 2012.